-Swiss Chard is an item that hasn’t seen a lot of rotation in my kitchen, but I am aiming to improve its’ ranking among my go-to dishes.
+Try this grilled chard salad recipe tonight!
+Swiss chard is an item that hasn’t seen a lot of rotation in my kitchen, but I am aiming to improve its’ ranking among my go-to dishes.
 I am always attracted to the beautiful rainbow chard, with the red, yellow, purple and other hued stalks, but have never really developed a proper recipe.
 So, with my goal set, here we go…

 Chard is really a two-fer- both the stems and leaves are edible, and each has their own unique taste.
 However, they generally require different cooking times or methods to do them properly.
 The leaves are a bit like spinach, and respond to most cooking methods in a very similar manner.

-The stalks have a flavor which is a weird combination of a sweetened celery with a bit of beet flavor.
-I consider it kind of an acquired taste.
+The stalks have a flavor which is a combination of a sweetened celery with a bit of beet flavor.
+I consider it kind of an acquired taste, as it’s slightly bitter.
 My husband, who is a beet fan, loves it.
 The stalks can be rather tough, but this can be changed through either a quick boil, a slightly longer sautee, a very fine chop, or charring on a grill.
 Only one of these options included cooking over live flames.
 Hmmm, decisions, decisions.

 Ok, now that we’ve dispensed with the thought that I would choose anything but the grill, here’s the recipe!

 This will make a small warm salad for 2 people.

 2 TBS olive oil